 From time to time, various countries may impose restrictions upon the ability of businesses in their jurisdiction to engage in commerce with designated individuals, countries or companies.
 These laws are commonly referred to as boycotts or trade embargoes.
-It may be against the law to cooperate in any boycotts between foreign countries not sanctioned by the laws of the place where your office is located.
 All requests for boycott support or boycott-related information must be reported to the Invesco General Counsel.